-Strattera (atomoxetine) and Adderall (amphetamine/dextroamphetamine) are two of the most well-known ADHD drugs available in the United States.
-While they treat the same condition, when one looks at Strattera vs. Adderall, it becomes clear that there are many differences between the medications.
-Let’s look at what to consider when examining Strattera compared to Adderall.
+Strattera and Adderall are two of the most well-known ADHD drugs available in the United States.
+While they treat the same condition, when one looks at Strattera vs. Adderall, it becomes clear that there are many differences between the drugs.
+Let’s look at what to consider when choosing Adderall vs. Strattera.

 Is Strattera The Same As Adderall

 Strattera is the brand name for the medication Atomoxetine.
 It is a non-stimulant drug used to treat attention deficit hyperactivity disorder (ADHD).
 Adderall (amphetamine/dextroamphetamine) is also used in the treatment of ADHD.
 However, it is a stimulant drug.

 Atomoxetine is not the same as Adderall, and the choice between Strattera and Adderall will depend on various factors.
 These factors must be discussed with the doctor to choose the most appropriate and effective treatment.

 Although these drugs are used to treat the same condition, which is ADHD, they are different in many things.
 Comparing Atomoxetine vs. Adderall, they have different mechanisms of action, drug class, and schedule.
 As they work differently in the body, they will produce different side effects.